MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccount-listentoaccountevents-vb.md

-﻿---
-Description: 'Sets the flags of a FAX\_ACCOUNT\_EVENTS\_TYPE\_ENUM variable that represents the events for which the account is listening.' ms.assetid: '25c9bfac-34fd-4839-af89-ba2576b62c7b'
-title: 'FaxAccount.ListenToAccountEvents method'
 ---
+Description: Sets the flags of a FAX\_ACCOUNT\_EVENTS\_TYPE\_ENUM variable that represents the events for which the account is listening. ms.assetid: 25c9bfac-34fd-4839-af89-ba2576b62c7b
+title: FaxAccount.ListenToAccountEvents method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # FaxAccount.ListenToAccountEvents method

-Sets the flags of a [**FAX\_ACCOUNT\_EVENTS\_TYPE\_ENUM**](-mfax-fax-account-events-type-enum.md) variable that represents the events for which the account is listening.
+Sets the flags of a [**FAX\_ACCOUNT\_EVENTS\_TYPE\_ENUM**](/windows/previous-versions/FaxComex/ne-faxcomex-fax_account_events_type_enum?branch=master) variable that represents the events for which the account is listening.

 ## Syntax